What is research integrity?

 All our advisors get support and training.
 If you're interested in becoming an advisor, please fill in the MSH research integrity advisor EOI form.

-For more information about the role of an RIA read Research integrity advisor: role description [PDF 338.45 KB].
+For more information about the role of an RIA please read Research integrity advisor: role description [PDF 338.45 KB].

 Give feedback about our research